 Anything you can make, we can make vegan!
-That’s why this cookbook is so great.
+That’s why this vegan cookbook, The Non-Dairy Evolution, is so great.
 It helps you switch from dairy to non-dairy counterparts.
 Which is often something people find the hardest in the switch, making this vegan book for beginners a must-read!

 It’s possible to make non-dairy butter, milk, cheese and cream, using a variety of plant-based ingredients.
 The recipes in this book are extra creamy and delicious and by far the best alternatives we’ve found.

-Lots of people who turn vegan or vegetarian don’t dislike the flavour or texture of meat, but rather do it for ethical, environmental and health reasons.
-This book explores new and exciting ways to recreate the texture, flavour and appearance of meats.
+Lots of people who turn vegan or vegetarian don’t dislike the flavour or texture of meat, but make the switch for ethical, environmental and health reasons.
+This book, Seitan and Beyond, explores new and exciting ways to recreate the texture, flavour and appearance of meats.
 It even discusses different techniques for creating certain textures with seitan.

 Once you’ve read this book, you’ll soon be creating delicious vegan chicken, beef, pork and seafood dishes.

 We recommend the vegan pepperoni recipe, which goes well on vegan pizza.